Skip to main content

 A Canada Apprentice Loan is considered to be in default when you are behind on your payments for nine or more months and collection action is required.
 Defaulting on your loan can disqualify you from future apprentice and student financial assistance and from repayment assistance.
 If your loan is in default, you will need to ask for rehabilitation to bring your loan back into good standing.
 If you default on your loan, the Government of Canada will take steps to recover the debt.
 These steps may include: redirecting any income tax or GST/HST refunds to pay your apprentice loan, reporting you to a credit agency or taking legal action.

-Disability-related expenses are uninsured expenses that a borrower may have that are directly related to his or her permanent disability.
-These permanent disability-related expenses may have an impact on the eligibility for the Repayment Assistance Plan for Borrowers with a Permanent Disability or on the amount of the affordable payment.
+Disability-related expenses are uninsured expenses that a borrower may have that are directly related to his or her disability.
+These disability-related expenses may have an impact on the eligibility for the Repayment Assistance Plan for Borrowers with Disabilities or on the amount of the affordable payment.

 Exceptional expenses are those that result from unforeseen and unavoidable circumstances beyond the control of the applicant and, if applicable, the applicant's spouse or common-law partner, and include expenses that are not covered by an insurance plan or a private or publicly funded program (e.g. a provincial disability support program).
 These expenses may reduce an applicant’s monthly gross family income amount used to adjudicate for the repayment assistance plan.